erika-porto/sanFrancisco/README.md

-# Land Page made with help of excelent tutorial , using effects of JavaScript.
+# Land Page made with help of excelent tutorial , using effects of CSS and JavaScript.
 [![NPM](https://img.shields.io/npm/l/react)](https://github.com/devsuperior/sds1-wmazoni/blob/master/LICENSE)

 # See this project